harsh98966/Snakegame/README.md

 # Snakegame
 Terminal based Snake Game written in C++ without using graphics.
-I am writting this game to practice my C++ Coding
+I am writting this game to practice C++